PLUMERIA PRESS BOOKS

 Spanish Hawaiian Heritage Association.

-This was created in 2023 to preserve the memory of the more than 8,000 Spaniards who emigrated to Hawaii between 1907 and 1913 on the ships Heliopolis, Orteric, Willesden, Harpalion and Ascot and then to California.
-The group is organizing its September 2025 California congress to bring together all San Francisco Bay Area descendants who wish to attend. https://www.sphha.org
+This was created to preserve the memory of the more than 8,000 Spaniards who emigrated to Hawaii between 1907 and 1913 on the ships Heliopolis, Orteric, Willesden, Harpalion, and Ascot and then to California.
+The group is organizing its September 2025 California congress to bring together all Spanish descendants who wish to attend. https://www.sphha.org

 books about spain